 - The PostgreSQL C database management system, including:

-- PostgreSQL Additional Supplied Modules C,
+- PostgreSQL Additional Supplied Modules °C,

 - pgAudit C PostgreSQL auditing extension,

-- PostgreSQL set_user Extension Module C^{},

 - wal2json output plugin [2],

-- The pgBackRest C Backup & Restore utility,

-- The pgBouncer C connection pooler for PostgreSQL, - The PostgreSQL high-availability implementation based on the Patroni template C, - the pg_stat_monitor C PostgreSQL Query Performance Monitoring utility, - LLVM (for JIT compilation).
+- The pgBackRest C Backup & Restore utility, - The pgBouncer C connection pooler for PostgreSQL, - The PostgreSQL high-availability implementation based on the Patroni template C, - the pg_stat_monitor ^C PostgreSQL Query Performance Monitoring utility, - LLVM (for JIT compilation).

-Each PostgreSQL cluster includes one member availiable for read/write transactions (PostgreSQL primary instance, or leader in terms of Patroni) and a number of replicas which can serve read requests only (standby members of the cluster).
+Each PostgreSQL cluster includes one member available for read/write transactions (PostgreSQL primary instance, or leader in terms of Patroni) and a number of replicas which can serve read requests only (standby members of the cluster).

-To provide high availability from the Kubernetes side the Operator involves node affinity C to run PostgreSQL Cluster instances on separate worker nodes if possible.
+To provide high availability from the Kubernetes side the Operator involves node affinity is to run PostgreSQL Cluster instances on separate worker nodes if possible.
 If some node fails, the Pod with it is automatically re-created on another node.